mr-osiris/GMO-assignment/README.md

 # GrowMeOrganic Assignment - PrimeReact DataTable with Persistent Cross-Page Selection
 __Project Overview:__

-This project is basically a React app made with Vite and TypeScript, which shows artwork data from the Art Institute of Chicago using a PrimeReact DataTable.
+This project is basically a React app made with Vite and TypeScript, which shows artwork data from the API: https://api.artic.edu/api/v1/artworks?page=1 using a PrimeReact DataTable.
 The main challenge was to make a paginated table where people can select rows across pages and keep their selection even when they move through different pages.

 __How I Approached It:__